Fibrations of 3-manifolds and asymptotic translation length in the arc complex: Introduction

 In words, the set of accumulation points is the graph of $g$ if $d=1$ and the closure of the region under the graph of $g$ if $d \ge 2$.

 As an immediate corollary, we have

 \begin{corollary} If $M$, $\calF$, $d\ge 2$ and $\Omega$ are as in \Cref{thm:closure}, then $\mu_d|_\Omega$ is a nowhere continuous function. \end{corollary}

 In this sense, the functions $\mu_d$ are therefore very different from Fried's function $\xi$ which is always continuous.
-However, the properties of continuity and blowing up at the boundary still make an appearance in \Cref{thm:closure} for the bounding function $g$.
-From the formula we obtain in \Cref{thm:closure-concrete} for $g$, it is not clear whether $g$ is always convex.
+Nevertheless, the properties of continuity and blowing up at the boundary still make an appearance in \Cref{thm:closure} for the bounding function $g$.

+We derive a formula for $g$ in \Cref{thm:closure-concrete}.
+However, it is not clear from this formula whether $g$ is always convex.

 \begin{conjecture} Is the function $g$ in \Cref{thm:closure} convex? \end{conjecture}